 Further projects consisted of creating logos for subsidiary companies and flyer, notice and booklet design.

-This newcorporate identity continued through to building a new website for the company, which was my first opportunity to create a responsive design that would be compatible with desktop, tablet and mobile devices of varying screen widths.
+This new corporate identity continued through to building new website for the Cradles and Scaffold Sevices arms of the business.
+These sites were my first opportunity to create responsive designs that would be compatible with desktop, tablet and mobile devices of varying screen widths.

 I initially attempted building the site using a Wordpress template, but finding what was available too limiting, I instead learnt how to create a responsive site in Adobe Dreamweaver, which gave me more control on the layout.